Datttta/My_Notes/New words.md

 === *New words* ===

-1.  conceited - he is very  conceited mand
+1.  conceited - he is very  conceited man

 ==*Nuevas Palabras* ===